-Thereafter, any liability will fall on the trustees if any are UK resident at the trustee rate of 45% (2024/25).
+Any income tax liability under the bond will be assessed on you if the bond is surrendered in the tax year of your death.
+Thereafter, any liability will fall on the trustees if any are UK resident at the trustee rate of 45% (for 2024/25).

 DISCRETIONARY TRUST WHEN SURRENDERED WHEN SURRENDERED WHO IS LIABLE TO PAY THE TAX?
-During the UK tax year in which you, as the Settlor/Donor, dies By your UK resident trustees in any later UK tax year The trustees The trustee rate of tax, currently 45% By Utmost International Trustee Solutions Limited in any later UK tax year (where appointed) Any UK resident beneficiary in receipt of benefits from the bond The beneficiary's highest marginal rate of income tax By your UK resident beneficiaries after assignment by the trustees Any UK resident beneficiary based on their share of the trust fund The beneficiary's highest marginal rate of income tax
+During the UK tax year in which the applicant dies The personal representatives of the deceased applicant The applicant's highest marginal rate of income tax By your UK resident trustees in any later UK tax year The trustees The trustee rate of tax, currently 45% By Utmost International Trustee Solutions Limited in any later UK tax year (where appointed) Any UK resident beneficiary in receipt of benefits from the bond The beneficiary's highest marginal rate of income tax By your UK resident beneficiaries after assignment by the trustees Any UK resident beneficiary based on their share of the trust fund The beneficiary's highest marginal rate of income tax